LIAAD: Lightweight Attentive Angular Distillation for Large-scale Age-Invariant Face Recognition: Lightweight Attentive Angular Distillation

-\textbf{Softmax Loss Revisit.} As one of the most widely used losses for classification problem, Softmax loss of each input image is formulated as follows.
+As one of the most widely used losses for classification problem, Softmax loss of each input image is formulated as follows.

 where $y$ is the index of the correct class of the input image and $C$ denotes the number of classes.
 Notice that the bias term is fixed to $0$ for simplicity.
 By adopting the $\ell_2$-norm normalisation to both feature $F^s_n$ and weight $\mathbf{W}_c$, the angle between them becomes the only classification criteria.
 If each weight vector $\mathbf{W}_c$ is regarded as the representative of class $c$, minimizing the loss means that the samples of each class are required to be distributed around that class' representative with the minimal angular difference.
-This is also true during testing process where the angle between the direction of extracted features from input image and the representative of each class (i.e. classification problem with predefined classes) or extracted features of other sample (i.e. verification problem) are used for deciding whether they belong to the same class.
+This is also true during the testing process where the angles are between the direction of extracted features from input image and the direction of representative of each class (i.e. classification problem with predefined classes) or the direction of extracted features of other sample (i.e. verification problem to decide whether the input and the sample belong to the same class).
 In this respect, the magnitude of the feature $F^s_n$ becomes less important than its direction.
 Therefore, rather than considering both magnitude and direction of $F_n^t$ for a distillation process, knowledge about the direction is enough for the student to achieve similar distribution to the teacher's hypersphere.
 Moreover, this knowledge can be also efficiently reused to compare samples of object classes other than the ones in training.